 Closed all instances of Edge and reopened it.
 This got Chrome listed in the Microsoft Edge Import Favorites panel, and the import worked well!

 Chrome canary builds

-If you have Chrome Canary installed, it uses the following folder to store the Bookmarks database, as well as cookies and cache.
+If you have Chrome Canary installed, it uses the following folder to store the Bookmarks database and cookies and cache.

 %LocalAppData%\Google\Chrome SxS\User Data\Default